betula/resume/README.md

 </div>

-A result-driven engineer with 10+ years of experience.
-I live in Thailand (GMT+7), and can be in touch from 13:00 to 21:00 by Melbourne time.
-The preferred way for communication Zoom video call.
+Result-driven engineer with 10+ years of experience.
+I live in Thailand (GMT+7), and can be in touch from 10:00 to 18:00.
+The preferred way for communication Google Meet video call.

 + E-mail: [mail@betula.co](mailto:mail@betula.co)
 + Telegram: [t.me/betula17](https://t.me/betula17)